City Hall of Ribeirão Preto

-Scheduling for Covid vaccination in people vaccinated on 08/20 (2nd DOSE CORONAVAC) will be opened this Wednesday, September 15th
+Scheduling for Covid vaccination (2nd DOSE PFIZER) in people who received the 1st dose on June 29, will open this Friday, September 17th

-The Municipal Health Department will make available, from 8:30 am this Wednesday, September 15, at the Ribeirão Preto City Hall website and by telephones 3977-9441 and 3977-9442, scheduling for the application of the second dose of CORONAVAC vaccine against Covid-19 in people vaccinated with the first dose on August 20, 2021.
+The Municipal Health Department will make available from 1:30 pm this Friday, September 17, at Ribeirão Preto City Hall website and by telephones 3977-9441 and 3977-9442, scheduling for the application of the SECOND DOSE OF THE VACCINE AGAINST COVID-19, PFIZE IN PEOPLE WHO RECEIVED THE FIRST DOSE ON JUNE 29.

-This schedule is exclusive for people who received the first dose of CORONAVAC vaccine on August 20th.
+This schedule is exclusive for people who received the first dose of the PFIZER vaccine on June 29th.

 On the day and time scheduled to receive the vaccine, you will need to have an official document with a photo, CPF, updated proof of address in Ribeirão Preto, the completed Vacivida form, vaccination card for the first dose and the protocol number of the appointment.